GilsonLabUCSD/APR/APR_User_Manual.md

     :MOL,OCT,3,10-12  Select all residues with names MOL and OCT, as well as residues 3, 10, 11 and 12 :MOL@C1           Select an atom with the name C1 at the residue MOL

-Wildcard features are not supported for now.
+Wildcard features are not supported at this point.

 ## System alignment ##
 APR is a pulling approach.
 To pull the ligand out along a straight line, aligning the system with the longest dimension of the simulation box, the Z-axis will make things a lot easier.
 We currently provide a stand-alone script called zalign.py to help the users with this task.
 The usage of zalign is introduced by issuing the command python zalign.py.
 Alternatively, a series of molecular visualization programs such as VMD and Chimera can be used for system alignment.

+It is also noteworthy that the residue numbers in the PDB file are subject to change after alignment.
+The reason is that the tleap program in Amber re-number the residues if they do not start at 1.
+Zalign adopts the same numbering convention used in tleap to keep things consistent.
+The residue numbers in align_z.pdb should be used for selecting atoms to impose restraints, rather than those in the original PDB file, if they are not the same.

 ## Dummy atoms ##
 Imposing restraints is crucial for performing binding calculations with the APR method.
 Distance, angle, and dihedral restraints are usually required to fix the position and orientation of the system (For more details see Henriksen NM, Fenley AT, Gilson MK.
 J. Chem.
 Theory Comput., 2015, 11(9), 4377-4394).
 Anchor particles,i.e. dummy atoms come in handy for setting up restraints.
-In the latest version of APR, three dummy atoms will be appended to the end of the output file generated by zalign.py (align_z.pdb).
+In APR version 1.1, three dummy atoms are appended to the end of the output file generated by zalign.py (align_z.pdb).
 These dummy atoms were assigned by an atom name of "Pb" and a residue name of "DUM", but they have no charge or volume, yet an atomic mass of 220 Da.
 The coordinates of the dummy atoms were hand-coded at this moment, but they can be manually changed quite easily in align_z.pdb according to user preference.